 If you’re not up to the task of managing all your patches, antivirus, CPU monitoring, or other tech maintenance activities, you can also call for help.

 Looking for a business IT services company that offers full-service technology security solutions in the Seattle area?
 Consider Interplay.
 Since 2001, Interplay has been a leader in business IT services for small businesses, offering a range of tailored solutions for a varied client base.

-Interplay can help you ensure that your systems stay protected and malware-free by helping you secure all your vulnerable access points, blocking spam, and providing around-the-clock network monitoring, patching, and software upgrades with tested backups that are performed as often as every five minutes.
+Interplay can help you ensure that your systems stay protected and malware-free, and prevent cryptojacking, by helping you secure all your vulnerable access points, blocking spam, and providing around-the-clock network monitoring, patching, and software upgrades with tested backups that are performed as often as every five minutes.